-To give readers a better understanding of what happens when your computer is seized relating to a child pornography investigation, our California sex crime attorneys provide an overview below.
+To give readers a better understanding of what happens when your computer is seized in relating to a child pornography investigation, our California sex crime attorneys provide an overview below.

 Retain a Criminal Lawyer Immediately